moshap-firebolt/godocs/docs/Guides/managing-your-organization/managing-users.md

 5. Toggle the radio button next to **Associate a login**.
 6. Select the name of the login to associate with the user from the drop-down list under **Login Associated**.
 This drop-down list contains only logins that are not already assigned to a user in the current account.
 7. (Optional) Choose the role you want to assign to the user.
 If no role is specified, the user is automatically granted a public role.
-For more information about roles, see the [Roles](../../Overview/organizations-accounts.md#roles) section in [Manage organization](./index.md).
+For more information about roles, see the [Roles]({% link Overview/organizations-accounts.md %}#roles) section in [Organization and accounts]({% link Overview/organizations-accounts.md %}).
 8. Select **Save**.

 ##### Create a user using SQL

-Use the syntax in the following example code and the [CREATE USER](../../sql_reference/commands/access-control/create-user.md) statement to create a user in the **SQL Script Editor** in the **Develop Space**:
+Use the syntax in the following example code and the [CREATE USER]({% link sql_reference/commands/access-control/create-user.md %}) statement to create a user in the **SQL Script Editor** in the **Develop Space**:

 ```sql
 CREATE USER <my_user>;